At Roper & Sons Funeral Home, we care about YOU! Each month, we offer several opportunities to help you grow, learn and plan for your future.

 May 18 ~ Mind and Body Movement: Working to Improve Your Overall Health - Cathy Jewell, Sage Nutrition

-Learn how your mind and body work together through exercise programs like yoga, and pilates to develop and/or improve your awareness, daily functioning, and overall wellbeing.
+Learn how your mind and body work together through exercise programs like yoga, and Pilates to develop and/or improve your awareness, daily functioning, and overall wellbeing.
+This will be an interactive session, so come prepared to learn some new relaxation techniques!

 June 15 ~ Senior Living Advisor, Beth Friesen (Oasis Senior Advisors)